richgel999/ufo_data/bin/anon_pdf.md

 *   [https://www.earthfiles.com/2022/04/14/part-1-update-u-s-navy-flight-engineer-saw-silver-discs-and-entrance-to-alleged-e-t-and-human-collaboration-base-in-antarctica/](https://www.earthfiles.com/2022/04/14/part-1-update-u-s-navy-flight-engineer-saw-silver-discs-and-entrance-to-alleged-e-t-and-human-collaboration-base-in-antarctica/)
 *   [https://www.earthfiles.com/2022/04/16/part-2-antarctica-retired-navy-flight-engineer-warned-bynsa-to-stop-talking-about-missing-scientists/](https://www.earthfiles.com/2022/04/16/part-2-antarctica-retired-navy-flight-engineer-warned-bynsa-to-stop-talking-about-missing-scientists/)

-Note: He provides photos, a service medal certificate and audio testimony that suggests there is medium confidence in his testimony; however the only links to UAP and the potential project occurring in a facility under the ice are speculation by Howe and unnecessary.
+>**_Note_**: He provides photos, a service medal certificate and audio testimony that suggests there is medium confidence in his testimony; however the only links to UAP and the potential project occurring in a facility under the ice are speculation by Howe and unnecessary.
 If anything, wild
-UAP speculation could provide a nice cover for any projects happening in Antarctica, whether or not they’re related to reverse engineered advanced technologies or not.
+>UAP speculation could provide a nice cover for any projects happening in Antarctica, whether or not they’re related to reverse engineered advanced technologies or not.